Voice Agent Integration Requirements: What to Look for in a White-Label Platform

 High-Value Marketing Integrations:

-Multi-Channel Persistence: The ability to maintain conversation context across voice, SMS, and WhatsApp means clients don't lose leads who switch channels mid-conversation.
-A prospect who calls, then texts back later, should experience a seamless conversation - not start over from scratch.
+Multi-Channel Persistence: The ability to maintain conversation context across voice, SMS, and WhatsApp means clients do not lose leads who switch channels mid-conversation.
+A prospect who calls, then texts back later, should experience a seamless conversation rather than starting over from scratch.

 How Should Agencies Evaluate API Quality?